 Programmatic TV metrics are made possible through connected TVs or set-top boxes, which allow access to cable, over-the-air and OTT television.
 The source is accounted for when reporting on programmatic TV ad metrics.

-The main metrics for programmatic inventory include impressions, designated market area reached, and cost (i.e. CPM).
+The programmatic inventory’s primary metrics include impressions, targeted market area reached, and cost (i.e., CPM).